aastein/curator/README.md

 # curator

-curator is a node app that reposts images from a message thread on Insagram to an instagram account.
+curator is a node app that reposts images and video from a message thread on Insagram to an instagram account.

 ## Setup